jcasale/UserRights/README.md

 ## Use Case - Automating User Rights Assignment on Windows Servers

 Managing user rights assignment with group policies is not trivial.
-The interface only allows either exclusively specifying all the principals that will be granted the right, or leaving the user right unmanaged.
+The interface only allows either exclusively specifying all the principals that will be granted the right or leaving the user right unmanaged.
 That is the only reasonable approach, the grants will vary depending on the roles or applications that are installed.
 There may be virtual accounts (e.g., IIS application pool accounts with security identifiers matching S-1-5-82-&ast;) or NT service accounts (e.g., MSSQL accounts with security identifiers matching S-1-5-80-&ast;) that are granted privileges.

 This requires the creation and maintenance of unique and highly specific group policies for each platform and software combination.
 For example, a typical approach for managing the *SeServiceLogonRight* right might resemble: